iterative/dvc.org/public/static/docs/command-reference/install.md

 has indeed been run.
 As a result the workspace is up to date with the data files matching what is referenced by the DVC-files.

-## Example: Showing DVC status on Git commit
+## Example: Showing DVC status when committing with Git

-The other hook installed by `dvc install` runs before `git commit` operation.
-To see see what that does, start with the same workspace, making sure it is not in the _detached HEAD_ state from the previous example by first running `git checkout master`.
+To follow this example, start with the same workspace as before, making sure it is not in a _detached HEAD_ state by running `git checkout master`.

 If we simply edit one of the code files: